OpenStackOnRaPi/ostackinstall/README.md

 In this section, we describe how to enable VLAN provider networks by modifying the setup from section [3.iii VLAN provider networks - part 1](#using-vlan-provider-networks---part-1-rpi-network-configuration-for-flat-network).
 Then we show how such networks can be used.

 Note that we'll be reconfiguring a running OpenStack instance.
 However, all of the configurations below can be performed just as easily in section [3.iii VLAN provider networks - part 1](#3iii-vlan-provider-networks---part-1-rpi-network-configuration-for-flat-network) so before running the Kolla-Ansible commands.
+Please note also that all VLAN IDs used here are examples only.

 ### 7.i Setting VLANs for provider networks